geosmart/geosmart.io/blog/JDK-PriorityBlockingQueue原理.md

     }
 ```
 # 源码解析
-The implementation uses an `array-based binary heap`, with public operations protected with a `single lock`.
-However, allocation during resizing uses a simple `spinlock` (used only while not holding main lock) in order to allow takes to operate concurrently with allocation.
+>*  The implementation uses an `array-based binary heap`, with public operations protected with a `single lock`.
+>* However, allocation during resizing uses a simple `spinlock` (used only while not holding main lock) in order to allow takes to operate concurrently with allocation.
 This avoids repeated postponement of waiting consumers and consequent element build-up.
-The need to back away from lock during allocation makes it impossible to simply wrap delegated `java.util.PriorityQueue` operations within a lock, as was done in a previous version of this class.
-To maintain interoperability, a plain PriorityQueue is still used during serialization, which maintains compatibility at the expense of transiently doubling overhead.
+>* The need to back away from lock during allocation makes it impossible to simply wrap delegated `java.util.PriorityQueue` operations within a lock, as was done in a previous version of this class.
-> TODO 搞清楚spinLock间隙锁
+>* To maintain interoperability, a plain PriorityQueue is still used during serialization, which maintains compatibility at the expense of transiently doubling overhead.

 ## heapify
 参考[PriorityQueue](https://github.com/geosmart/geosmart.io/blob/master/blog/JDK-PriorityQueue%E5%8E%9F%E7%90%86.md)